Azven2/Matrix1/README.md

 - Multiply by a matrix
 - Raise to powers
 - Calculate Square roots
-- Calculate determinant matrix
+- Calculate a determinant
-- Calculate Transpose matrix
+- Calculate a Transpose matrix
-- Calculate Adjunct matrix
+- Calculate an Adjunct matrix
-- Calculate Cofactor matrix
+- Calculate a Cofactor matrix
-- Calculate Inverse matrix
+- Calculate an Inverse matrix
-- Rotation matrix
+- Calculate a Rotation matrix
 - Calculate Eigen values
 - Calculate Eigen vectors
 - **Calculate simultaneous equations**